 7. If you have excessive cramping, stop taking the enema.
 Wait a day or two, then try again.

-8. When the enema bag is empty, clamp the hose.
+8. When the enema bag is empty, or it feels like your body has taken in as much of the solution as it comfortably can, clamp the hose.

 10. Try to take 2-4 quarts of solution into the colon during each enema.
+If you're newer to enemas, you may want to start with less while you're getting used to it.
+If you can't take in a full 2-4 quarts, that's ok!
+Everyone's body is different.
 Use a 3- to 4-quart enema bag (preferably silicone) or enema bucket (preferably stainless steel).

 11. When you're done taking in the enema solution, sit on the toilet.